 She hopes to inspire others to take on feminist leadership as both an ideological and practical mantra, transforming the development sector once and for all.

-Emily is the former Executive Director of Women Thrive Alliance, a global network of 350 grassroots women’s rights organizations in over 50 countries.
-Emily Bove is a feminist leader, development practitioner and advocate who has worked in global development for over fifteen years.
+Emily currently serves at the Executive Director for the Batonga Foundation.
+She is the former Executive Director of Women Thrive Alliance, a global network of 350 grassroots women’s rights organizations in over 50 countries.
+She is also member of the FAIR SHARE Action Circle, an initiative with six intersectional feminist leaders in the global social impact sector who have decided to join forces to disrupt the status quo.
 She is the 2018 recipient of the One World Award for Feminist Leadership in International Philanthropy.
 She has been featured in Huffington Post, News Deeply, Philanthropy Women, Ms Blog, and the Inspirational Women Series.

 About Claire Healy, Communication Intern: